 How to end participation with a Partner

 There are 2 ways in which a data feed connection can be ended:

 - By the Partner: Notify the Partner to let them know your Company needs to be deactivated.
 At this point, the Partner can move the Company to an Inactive status immediately.
 There is no way to enter in a "future" date to end the participation.
 Please Note: Once in an Inactive Status, it will be the Partners responsibility to Re-connect your company again.

 - By the Broker: For each company, select end participation for Partner to ensure the connection to Data Exchange is severed by clicking on the connected exchange> End Participation.
 This will end participation immediately.

-If a Company has been Terminated under your agency please be sure to sever the Data Exchange connection prior to terminating the group
+If a Company has been Terminated under your agency please be sure to sever the EN-Exchange connection prior to terminating the group